MartijnDwars/metaborg.github.io/spoofax/modelware/modelware.md

 ## Features
 - Real-time synchronization between Spoofax-based textual editors and GMF-based graphical editors.
-- Error recovery during synchronization to allow for synchronization in the occurence of parse errors, unresolved names and incomplete models.
+- Error recovery during synchronization to allow for synchronization in the occurrence of parse errors, unresolved names and incomplete models.
 - Textual and graphical layout preservation during synchronization.
 - Selection sharing between editors.
 - Possibility to persist EMF models using a user-defined textual syntax.

 ## Limitations
 - It is not possible to generate an example project in Spoofax.
-- There is no working conversion from an SDF + NABL defintion to Ecore.
+- There is no working conversion from an SDF + NABL definition to Ecore.

 ## Usage